 - 1. Neighborhood Parking District: No more than 50% of the total required parking shall be provided at a distance greater than 600 feet from the use it is intended to serve.
 For residential uses, a minimum of 1 space per unit shall be provided on-site. - 2.
 Downtown and Shared use Parking Districts: Any off-site parking shall be provided within 1,000 feet of the use it is intended to serve unless such parking is provided as part of a Parking Management Plan pursuant to Sec.
-8.1.15 approved by the DRB. - 3.
-The distance from the off-site parking to the associated use shall be measured in walking distance along a sidewalk or other pedestrian path separated from street traffic from the nearest parking space to the principle pedestrian entrance to the building housing the use.
+8.1.15 approved by the DRB.

+3. The distance from the off-site parking to the associated use shall be measured in walking distance along a sidewalk or other pedestrian path separated from street traffic from the nearest parking space to the principle pedestrian entrance to the building housing the use.
 Such off-site parking shall not reduce the required parking for any other use utilizing the property on which it is located unless such shared use is approved by the development review board.
-The right to use the off-site parking must be guaranteed for the duration of the use as evidenced by a deed, lease, easement, or similar written instrument as may be approved by the City Attorney.
+The right to use the off-site parking to meet the minimum parking requirements of Sec.
+8.1.8 must be guaranteed for the duration of the use as evidenced by a deed or easement as approved by the City Attorney and recorded in the Burlington land records.
+Use of off-site parking for parking spaces in excess of the minimum parking requirements of Sec.
+8.1.8 may be secured by lease or similar written instrument.